petadex/igem-toronto/resources/260503_issue18_signalsequences/README.md

 # Issue 18: Signal Sequences

 This folder contains the resources and results for issue 18: predicting signal sequences.
-Is a work in progress.
+Is a work in progress(currently contains results of small-scale analysis, not yet database wide)

 - fix_fasta.py: when downloaded, the fasta sequences had a formatting issue (specifically line breaks appeared literally as \n), so this script was used to fix the formatting
 - sequences.fasta: the raw fastaa sequences (602 sequences total)